 - 4 boneless skinless chicken thighs - trimmed (or chicken breasts)

-- 1 tsp red pepper flakes - or to taste
+- 1 teaspoon red pepper flakes - or to taste

-- 1 ½ tbsp chicken bouillon powder - or 2 chicken bouillon cubes
+- 1 ½ tablespoon chicken bouillon powder - or 2 chicken bouillon cubes

 - 3 sprigs fresh thyme